Welcome to the ACM SIGDOC Committee on Structured Authoring and Content Management

 Spring 2024

-• Scale out the directory of guest lecturers.
+5. Scale out the directory of guest lecturers.

-• Set up “job bank” and career development programs.
+7. Set up career development programs.

-Proposed (initial) committee activities and deliverables
+Committee activities and deliverables

 Industry professionals who have an interest or background in teaching technical communication are a relatively untapped resource toward the development of resources for academia.
-The primary deliverable for this committee is somewhat intangible, a collaborative framework within which professors, students, technical writers, architects, and managers can develop and share resources:

 Committee steering committee